Riddick Bowe vs. Andrew Golota: Post-fight riot

 Immediately after the fight was stopped, members of Bowe's security team entered the ring and approached Golota, who had his back turned as he was going back to his corner.
 One of the men pushed Golota from behind which caused Golota to respond by throwing punches at the man.
 Another man, later identified as Jason Harris, began hitting Golota in the head with a walkie-talkie, opening up a cut that required 11 stitches to close.
 Golota's trainer, 74-year-old Lou Duva, was also injured in the melee and collapsed to the canvas after experiencing chest pains and ultimately had to be taken from the ring on a stretcher.
-Eventually Golota's fans entered the brawl and would continue to trade punches with Bowe's entourage and fans inside the ring as well as outside of it.
-HBO announcer Jim Lampley went up a couple levels of Madison Square Garden because the announcers' table was destroyed in the riot, while fellow announcers Larry Merchant and George Foreman stayed at ringside.
-Foreman even tried to stop the riot in the ring himself by saving Lampley and Merchant from fans attacking them.
-Foreman was also telling fans at the start of the riot not to get in the ring and attack anyone.
-In the end, 10 arrests were made, eight policemen were injured and nine spectators had to be hospitalized.
+Eventually, fans of both boxers entered the brawl and would continue to trade punches with each other and the entourages inside the ring as well as outside of it.